jkougoulos/9to5tail/README.md

 A perl based script that will tail -f your log, ignore the silly things specified using regex in FilterFile (like running egrep -v -f DataFile) and send you an mail every ReportEverySecs with the important stuff during working hours.

-Work time is defined in "isNowWorkTime".
+Non working time is defined in "isNowWorkTime", return 0 for non working time.
 Adjust as needed.

 eg #1: